by Jeff Beckham

 So why should my car insurance rates be taken from a pool that includes terrible drivers?
 Where’s the fairness in that?
 That’s the message that Root Insurance is promoting.
 They say they price their car insurance based on how you drive.

 Their smartphone app measures your driving behavior and sets a price based on that data.
 I don’t drive much besides my daily commute, and I’m up for anything that’s backed by data, so I gave it a try.
-(If you're more inclined to try insurance based on how many miles your drive, as opposed to behavior, check out our review of Metromile and this handy comparison chart.)
+(If you're more inclined to try insurance based on how many miles you drive, as opposed to behavior, check out our review of Metromile and this handy comparison chart).

 The signup process only took a few minutes.
 I downloaded the app, then signed up with an email address.
 You can also sign up with your Facebook or Google accounts.

-There are a few steps at the beginning that may worry you if you’re super-concerned about privacy.
+There are a few steps at the beginning that may worry you if you’re overly concerned about privacy.
 For starters, you have to enable some settings on your phone so that the app can gather information while you drive.
 The location settings, motion detection, and notifications should be turned on and they run in the background while you drive.

 How Root works